jupyter/declarativewidgets/README.md

 * [IPywidgets](https://github.com/ipython/ipywidgets) 4.1.x
 * Notebook instance running out of `profile_default`
 * Bower - Necessary for installing 3rd party elements straight out of notebook
-* Spark Kernel if wanting to run Spark using Scala
+* Apache Toree if wanting to run Spark using Scala

 Note: These are satisfied automatically when you follow the setup instructions below.